zahydo/software_engineering_II_lessons/principles/solid/dependencyInjection.md

 ## Dependency Injection
 Classes should not depend on others, but on abstractions that are implemented by other classes.
 ### Bad example:
-We need to define a switch class, a lamp class, and in the future add a power source.
+We need to define a switch, a lamp, and in the future add a power source.
+For this, it is decided to create a Lamp class, an ElectricDevice interface and a Switch class.
 ```JAVA:
     public class Lamp{
         public void turnOn(){